ritvikindupuri/PhantomBand/README.md

 ## Mission-Critical Capabilities

+-   **Real RF Data Analysis & Interpretation:**
+    -   **Upload & Analyze:** Ingest real-world RF spectrum data from `.csv` or `.txt` files.
+    -   **AI-Powered Interpretation:** The Gemini AI analyzes the raw data, segments it into logical timesteps, and generates a plausible narrative explaining the observed signals and events.
+    -   **Automated Threat Assessment:** The same powerful threat assessment engine is applied to the uploaded data, automatically identifying and classifying anomalies within the user's own signal captures.

 -   **AI-Powered Threat Assessment & Advisory:** The core of PhantomBand.
 The AI doesn't just simulate anomalies; it actively analyzes the spectrum to provide a full tactical assessment.
     -   **Automated Threat Detection:** Intelligently identifies spectral anomalies like **jamming, spoofing, or unidentified signals** within the simulation.
     -   **Tactical Classification:** Assigns a military-relevant classification to each detected threat (e.g., `UAV Downlink`, `GPS Spoofing`).